 It was just around this time that my uncle’s dog had puppies and I brought one home as a delightful distraction for my parents when I was away.

 I named him Kodulal.
 His vaccination card read Kodulal Sitoke (which always raised eyebrows).

 My father being a doctor with all the rules about hygiene had an aversion to pets (What about hair everywhere and the germs?).
 I left for my college worried that by the time I return for the break he will be dismissed back to the farm.

 But I came back to a very different scene, my parents loved him more than me!
 This beautiful creature had everyone wrapped around his paws.
 Following my Mom around the house.
 Rejoicing when Papa came home.
 Playing with me whenever I was visiting home.
 Chasing squirrels in the backyard.
 He would bark at tiny ants and bees but a cow or donkey was too big for him.

 Among many tricks he learned, opening the balcony door latch was always amusing to me.
 He’d sit and observe the world outside or wait for us to come home.
 Often late in the night, he would start howling to run outside.
 After all, the backyard was his kingdom and he had to do his rounds.

 The antibiotics would work for some time and then he would relapse again.
-Amongst all this what got to us was he understood that he was being treated.
+He understood that he was being treated.